-English 1 for ELs Course No. H1005LS
+English 9 for ELs

-Elective: NCAA Prerequisite: Transitional English for ELs Semester 1 credit
+Elective: NCAA Prerequisite: Transitional English for ELs

+Semester

 This course runs in sequence following EL Language 2 and provides English 1 credit.
-This course will only be offered in the spring, and the required pre-requisite is EL Language 2.
+This course will only be offered in the spring, and the required prerequisite is EL Language 2.
 El English 1 is for students who are learning the English Language and require English language acquisition support to understand the content.
 The English 1 course emphasizes skills in oral communication, writing, and the genres of literature.
 Paraphrasing, summarizing, giving and following directions, relaying opinions, and responding to books will be emphasized.
 Writing includes note taking, completing standardized forms, understanding instructions, grammar, mechanics and usage as they apply to paragraphs, letters, essays, and longer compositions.
 Students will analyze a variety of media, and study a variety of texts including fiction, non-fiction, drama, and poetry.
 Students will learn to cite sources and incorporate them in a research project.